 Based on our algorithm and overall evaluation of a result, Rainforest will either accept or reject the test results of each tester.
 Accepted and rejected results are not the same as the "Pass" or "Fail" results for test steps.
 Instead, this is the means by which we determine our confidence in the accuracy of the submitted test result.

-- Results determined to be correct are accepted and are taken into account when reporting the final state of the test (Pass/Fail) to our customers.
+- Results determined to be correct are accepted and are taken into account when reporting the final state of the test (Pass/Fail) to our users.

 - Results that cannot be passed with confidence are rejected.
 These results are not taken into account in the final (Pass/Fail) determination of the test itself, but the result and reason for rejection are still displayed for you to evaluate.